ceteongvanness/VSTS-DevOps-Labs/eclipse/e2eeclipse/readme.md

     ![Policy configuration](images/policy.png)

-    > **Note**: You can enforce other policy options like comment resolution and minumum number of reviewers, as well as specify the merge options (like squashing).
+    > **Note**: You can enforce other policy options like comment resolution and minimum number of reviewers, as well as specify the merge options (like squashing).
 You can also add default reviewers.

 ## Fix the Bug